 First, it’s incredibly cost-efficient

-Developing a WordPress site is incredibly efficient.
+Developing a WordPress site is incredibly efficient, which is the biggest reason it’s so popular.
 Beginning developers benefit from an abundance of prebuilt themes and plugins, and experienced developers can multiply their development speed without having to sacrifice beauty or quality.
 In addition, WordPress comes with a very powerful content management system right out of the box, which saves a lot of time that would otherwise be spent building administrative tools.
 All of that adds up to a much lower cost of development compared to other alternatives.

 Second, it’s very flexible